pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 As organizations grow and their technology stacks evolve, the demands on the platform engineering team can shift rapidly.
 Keeping up with these changes, while maintaining a secure and reliable platform, can be a significant challenge.

-Lindsay Jack, VP of Engineering for the Platform Division at [Snyk](https://partners.snyk.io/English/solutions/solution/2908/pulumi), explains: "You might have a platform team that's really good at a certain set of technologies, but then the organization starts moving in a new direction, and suddenly those skills don't match up anymore.
-It's about being agile and adaptable and making sure you have the right mix of skills and expertise to support the organization's evolving needs."
+Lindsay Jack, VP of Engineering for the Platform Division at [Snyk](https://partners.snyk.io/English/solutions/solution/2908/pulumi), explains: "*You might have a platform team that's really good at a certain set of technologies, but then the organization starts moving in a new direction, and suddenly those skills don't match up anymore.
+It's about being agile and adaptable and making sure you have the right mix of skills and expertise to support the organization's evolving needs*."

 Fostering internal mobility, continuous learning, and a flexible, modular platform architecture can help platform engineering teams navigate these changes more effectively.